Brazil’s top 10 foreign policy challenges in 2017

 China may grow somewhat slower than before, but few would seriously dispute that we are witnessing a momentous shift of power to Asia.
 The world economy will not return to the distribution of power of the late 20th century, and Asia's weight will make itself felt in every aspect of global affairs.
 Brazil's embassy in Beijing has grown over the past years, but the number of diplomats in other key locations like Tokyo, Delhi, Manila and Hanoi is still too low.
 After all, it is in these countries that the most important dynamic of the 21st century (a growing clash of interests between Washington and Beijing) will play out.
 Embracing a more Asia-centric world cannot be done by the Foreign Ministry alone — Brazilian universities, newspapers and companies are an essential element in this reorientation.
 Being a founding member of the China-led AIIB and actively involved in the BRICS grouping are important steps in the right direction.

-6. Design a strategy to address domestic violence
+6. Design a strategy to address violence at home

 In 2015, a staggering 58,383 people were assassinated in Brazil.
 The number of murders in Brazil increased over 250 percent in the last three decades, jumping from 13,910 in 1980 to above 50,000 in 2012.
 This means that one person is killed in the country every nine minutes, or 160 per day.
 Since there is little hope for systematic progress on the domestic level, diplomats can work towards creating international rules and norms with teeth and building momentum that will, in turn, increase the pressure on domestic actors to adapt to regional or global standards.
 A first step would be promoting gun registration on a regional scale and strengthening cross-border cooperation.
 Despite an existing set of regional agreements, the majority of the millions of firearms in Brazil are not registered, and though most are produced in Brazil, they are often sold abroad and are then smuggled back into the country.